 This was one the most interesting way for a firm to bring down the CAC or customer acquisition costs for their business.
 Even after ~2 years of usage, my cumulative sum of rewards is around Rs 500.
 Having checked around with a few of my friends, I have confirmed that their numbers at max range around 2000 bucks.

 This was one of the most interesting ways to reduce the overall CAC costs by incentivising early users and tactically bringing the number down for late adopters.
-But these numbers are significantly lower than the CAC costs for other players like PayTm who definitely would have spend several multiple over this to not just acquire but retain customers through cash back offers.
+But these numbers are significantly lower than the CAC costs for other players like PayTm who definitely would have spent several multiple over this to not just acquire but retain customers through cashback offers.

 This whole usage of expected value has been a great trick to engage the Indian audience.
 Many people don’t understand the concept of probability and that having a low probability and very high outcome is really a not so great deal at the end of the day.

-This is evident by proliferation of gaming startups which rely on very few winners winning large sums of money similar to lottery/gambling.
-People bet and gamble eyeing the large prize money but not understanding that the odds are so low that on an expected basis, irrespective of their cricketing knowledge, they are expected to lose money on each bet.
+This is evident by proliferation of gaming startups.
+They rely on very few winners winning large sums of money similar to lottery/gambling.
+People bet and gamble eyeing the large prize money.
+Unlikely understanding that the odds are so low.
+On an expected basis, irrespective of their cricketing knowledge, they are expected to lose money on each bet.
 It’s a losing proposition by all means.

-The idea introduced by Google Pay has now been completed adopted by other players with everyone introducing probabilistic rewards instead of fixed amounts.
+The idea introduced by Google Pay has now been completed adopted by other players.
+Additionally everyone introducing probabilistic rewards instead of fixed amounts.
 You are likely to increase conversions and engagement with 10% probability of 500 bucks among 100 users over 5 for each one of them.

 A very obvious concept but just works wonders when put in practicality.
-The key lever being we are emotional beings at the end of the day and while logically both should be the same, the 500 possibility is sweeter in comparison to the certain 5.
+The key lever being we are emotional beings at the end of the day.
+Moreover while logically both should be the same, the 500 possibility is sweeter in comparison to the certain 5.